Stress and Your Relationship

 As therapists we talk about the consequences of repression in terms of the shadow: the part of the unconscious mind which contains all the repressed material from childhood.
 That is, material of any sort (thoughts, feelings, impulses, and behaviours) which we could not accept in ourselves because (most likely) it was also unacceptable to the people around us.
 This repressed material does not lose its energy.
 Indeed, it can become more powerful because it is repressed.
 And it tends to emerge many years later, often in a more powerful form, often in a harmful way.
 As a response to the simple fact that humans repress so much psychic material, a therapeutic discipline called shadow work has grown up.
 This form of therapy can help people who may otherwise suffer the adverse impacts of their repressed energy.

 Often a person who has experienced a traumatic event or series of events in childhood may carry on into adult life, apparently quite normally, until the stress builds up to breaking point.
 And then, relationships fall apart, people get ill, the established order breaks down.
-At that point the help of a shadow work coach, counselllor or therapist may be needed!
+At that point the help of a shadow work coach, counsellor or therapist may be needed!

 Repression is actually very common.